INKtoPaper Press

 text & altered images on this site, where appropriate, are copyrighted by inktopaperpress.com ~ the source images themselves are in the public domain.

-all images on inktopaperpress.com represent modified versions of the original, some changes are more subtle than others ~ those that are largely recognizable when compared to the source are still be in the public domain ~ if this sounds a bit vague, it’s because the rules of the public domain can sometimes be that way ~ your input is welcome ︎.
+all images on inktopaperpress.com represent modified versions of the original, some changes are more subtle than others. those that are largely recognizable when compared to the source are still in the public domain, even the version on this site. if this sounds a bit vague, it’s because the rules of the public domain can sometimes be that way. your input is welcome ︎.

-my preference: if you wish to create & sell cards, please follow the links to the source sites to download images there ~ but if you’re just sharing, feel free to download what you see here & share what you like.
+my preference: if you wish to create & sell cards, please follow the links to the source sites to download images there. but if you’re just sharing, feel free to download what you find here & share what you like. please reference both the source artist & this site (inktopaperpress.com or venerablevintagepress.com). thanks!

 art history project-obelisk